openaps/docs/docs/Build-manual-system/Using-oref0-tools.md

 ## The determine-basal process

-This process uses the IOB computed by `calculate-iob`, the current temp basal state, CGM history, and the profile to determine what (if any) temp basal to recommend.
-Its arguments, and suggested reports can be setup as follow:
+This process uses the IOB computed by `calculate-iob`, the current temp basal state, CGM history, and the profile to determine what temp basal to recommend (if any).
+Its arguments and reports could be setup as follow:

 * `iob`: your report for `calculate-iob`

 * `profile`: your report for `get-profile`

 * `temp_basal` reads from pump and outputs the current temp basal state:

   ```
   $ openaps report add monitor/temp_basal.json JSON pump read_temp_basal
   ```

-* `glucose` reads several most recent bg values from CGM and stores them in glucose.json file:
+* `glucose` reads several most recent BG values from CGM and stores them in glucose.json file:

   ```
   $ openaps report add monitor/glucose.json JSON cgm iter_glucose 5
   ```

-In this example, glucose.json will contains 5 most recent bg values.
+In this example, glucose.json will contain 5 most recent bg values.

 Finally, a report for `determine-basal` may look like this:

 ```
 $ openaps report add enact/suggested.json text determine-basal shell monitor/iob.json monitor/temp_basal.json monitor/glucose.json settings/profile.json
 ```

-The report output is the suggested.json file, which repors a recommendation to be enacted by sending (or not) a new temp basal to the pump, as well as the reason for the recommendation.
+The report output is in suggested.json file, which includes a recommendation to be enacted by sending, if necessary, a new temp basal to the pump, as well as a reason for the recommendation.

 ## Adding aliases